Terms of Reference

 Additional work may be requested from time to time by the Board.

-Any payment for additional work must be agreed by the Office for Disability Issues, as the fee setting authority, in writing in advance before such work is undertaken.
+Any payment for additional work must be agreed by the Ministry, as the fee setting authority, in writing in advance before such work is undertaken.

 Any additional work should relate to the governance role of the Board and should not cover activities that sit more properly with the Secretariat or are of a consultancy nature.